-1940: Nabil Kanso is born in Beirut, Lebanon to parents Melhem Kanso and Munira Saab, the sixth of eight children.
+1940: Nabil Kanso is born in Beirut, Lebanon on September 26, 1940 to parents Melhem Kanso and Munira Saab, the sixth of eight children.
 Kanso is raised in West Beirut, along with frequent visits to Mukhtara, his father’s native town.

 1958: Beirut is rocked by conflict and civil war that causes Kanso’s school to shut down, a period during which he begins to explore his artistic interests and makes plans to travel to London and New York.

 1961-65: Attends The Polytechnic, Regent Street, London, England.

 1966: Moves to New York to attend NYU.

 1970-71: Founds the 76th Street Gallery.

 1970: Graduates from NYU with a B.A. in political science and art history.

 1971: Holds his first major solo exhibition at 76th Street Gallery in New York, exhibiting 50 paintings, 20 pastels, and 12 watercolors.

 1971: Awarded M.A. from NYU in political science.

 1972: Jointly with NYU Professor of Political Science Gisbert Flanz, Kanso publishes the first English translation of the Lebanese Constitution for Constitutions of the Countries of the World (Pennsylvania State University: 1972).